MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

 1. Identify all the devices that the user has used with Outlook.
 They will all need to be cleaned of potential malware.
 Do not allow the user to sign on and use email until all the devices are cleaned.
 2. Follow the steps in [Delete a rule](https://support.office.com/en-us/article/Delete-a-rule-2F0E7139-F696-4422-8498-44846DB9067F) for each device.
 3. If you are unsure about the presence of other malware, you can format and re-install all the software on the device.
 For mobile devices you can follow the manufacturers steps to reset the device to the factory image.
-4. Ensure that you install the most up-to-date versions of Outlook.
+4. Install the most up-to-date versions of Outlook.
 Remember that the current version of Outlook blocks both types of this attack by default.
-5. Once all offline copies of the mailbox have been removed, reset the user's password (a high-quality one) and follow the steps in [Setup multi-factor authentication for Office 365 users](https://support.office.com/en-us/article/Set-up-multi-factor-authentication-for-Office-365-users-8f0454b2-f51a-4d9c-bcde-2c48e41621c6) if MFA has not already been enabled.
+5. Once all offline copies of the mailbox have been removed, reset the user's password (use a high-quality one) and follow the steps in [Setup multi-factor authentication for Office 365 users](https://support.office.com/en-us/article/Set-up-multi-factor-authentication-for-Office-365-users-8f0454b2-f51a-4d9c-bcde-2c48e41621c6) if MFA has not already been enabled.
 This ensures that the user's credentials are not exposed via other means (such as phishing or password re-use).

 ### Using PowerShell
 There are two remote PowerShell cmdlets you can use to remove or disable dangerous rules.
-Just follow the steps in these topics.
+Just follow the steps.

 Steps for mailboxes that are on an Exchange server